michaeltrombi-hub/Real-Time-Code-Editor/README.md

 # Real-Time-Code-Editor <sub>TM</sub>
-A open source web based real time code editor currently only supporting HTML and CSS.
+A open source, no barrier to entry, web based real time code editor currently only supporting HTML and CSS.